European shares slip on EU debt summit doubts

 TECHNICALS UPBEAT

-The euro zone's blue-chip Euro STOXX 50 .STOXX50E index fell 0.5 percent to 2,344.92.
-But although the index looked has been relatively "overbought," it continued to display strong upside momentum, analysts said.
+The euro zone's blue-chip Euro STOXX 50 index fell 0.5 percent to 2,344.92.
+But although the index looked has been relatively "overbought", it continued to display strong upside momentum, analysts said.

 Bill McNamara, technical analyst at Charles Stanley, noted the index had retraced about 50 percent of the decline that began in early July.